 IFRS in India

 In the wake of this, ICAI, the Accounting Standards setting body in India, has identified the immediate requirement of convergence with IFRS to achieve global financial reporting sustainability.
-However, the ICAI has not adopted the IFRS standards but integrated them with the current accounting standards in India to the best extent possible, leading to the formation of new Indian Accounting Standards alias Ind AS.
+However, the ICAI has not adopted the IFRS standards but integrated them with the current accounting standards in India to the best extent possible, leading to the formation of the new Indian Accounting Standards alias Ind AS.

-However, ICAI has not adopted the IFRS but has integrated with the accounting standards to form Ind AS.
-It has in accordance revised the Companies Act that requires all the companies (public and large) to conform to the Ind AS accounting standards for reporting purpose.
+However, ICAI has not adopted the IFRS but has integrated it with the accounting standards to form Ind AS.
+It has in accordance revised the Companies Act that requires all the companies (public and large) to conform to Ind AS accounting standards for reporting purposes.
 The authority has not allowed SEBI to approve IFRS-based financial reports – consequently, all the publicly listed companies are mandatorily required to prepare financial reports in compliance with Ind AS.

 Many companies domiciled in India have their Global Directory Receipts across the globe.
 Over 350 organisations are reported to have GDRs only in European nations.
 The companies belong to varying sectors like banking, retailing, steel, telecom, etc. However, not all have adopted IFRS.
 EU has mandated the companies apply IFRS.

 The transition will result in an initial disturbance in the real value of the companies.
-Currently, only the companies with international presence follow international standards for reporting.
-The usefulness of such shift in sustainable reporting should be taken into account.
+Currently, only the companies with an international presence follow international standards for reporting.
+The usefulness of such a shift in sustainable reporting should be taken into account.
 The change is not merely a shift in the accounting technique but it tries to achieve a broader objective of sustainable reporting.
 The companies are required to report both stand-alone and consolidated reports using Ind AS.

 Current or Potential Use of Accounting Standards for Sustainable Reporting in India

 By April 1, 2018, Ind AS should be effectively rolled out and applicable to all the listed companies in India.
 This implies that by 2018, all the listed companies in India would meet the sustainable financial reporting norms per Ind AS.
-At least at the national level, sustainability of reports will be achieved in terms of financial performance.
+At least at the national level, the sustainability of reports will be achieved in terms of financial performance.

-The SMEs are exempted from adopting the Ind AS as per the roadmap.
+The SMEs are exempted from adopting Ind AS as per the roadmap.
 However, their contribution to the GDP is high and therefore, MCA should re-consider their inclusion in the adoption of Ind AS down the line.
 Besides, the banking and non-banking financial sector are exempted to apply Ind AS either voluntarily or mandatorily unless they have a subsidiary or joint venture with a company that is listed and meets the criteria per the roadmap.
-This sector is influential and investment option for many stakeholders.
-Therefore, it is important that this sector should as well be included in the purview of Ind AS application.
+This sector is an influential and investment option for many stakeholders.
+Therefore, it is important that this sector should as well be included in the purview of the Ind AS application.

 Other countries intend to follow suit from 2017.
 These two standards significantly impact business and catalyse organisational changes.
-This further influences the double-bottom line of the financial reports.
+This further influences the double-bottom line of financial reports.
 With the adoption of these standards, Indian accounting standards have taken a step ahead in conforming to the international standards of revenue recognition and financial instruments.
-This will also increase the sustainability of the financial reports.
+This will also increase the sustainability of financial reports.

 Having a unanimously chosen accounting standard is very important to provide a common base for decision making.
 It is useful for both the internal and external stakeholders.
 In the absence of a unified accounting standard, the choice of accounting standard and presentation of financial information is at the discretion of the management.

 The companies adopting this holistic approach realise that including the sustainability report adds value to the company while mitigating the risks.
-Therefore, companies readily dedicate resources to comply with the CSR reporting.
+Therefore, companies readily dedicate resources to comply with CSR reporting.
 The importance of grading the firm’s performance on the basis of non-financial parameters has increasingly gained momentum in the country.
 The stakeholders are therefore interested to know both the financial and non-financial performance of the company.

-In wake of this, more companies in India are opting to disclose their non-financial performance in their annual reports.
+In the wake of this, more companies in India are opting to disclose their non-financial performance in their annual reports.
 There is an increase in the number of companies opting for sustainability reporting.
 In fact, sustainable reporting has become a key performance indicator of the company.
 Often the decision-making takes into account the social and environmental impacts of the organisations.

 IFRS will make the reports more universal, transparent and sustainable than the Ind AS.
 It will enhance the objectivity of the reports.
 The investors are realising the importance of sustenance in reporting the failure cases of organisations are increasing.
 Thus, IFRS would better the disclosure norms, the scope of financial reports, refine processes by targeting sustainability and improve metrics used for evaluating the financial reports and the skills of the people to deploy their responsibilities appropriately.

 The current and potential uses of IFRS are evident in the different theoretical studies as well as in practice.
 IFRS along with GRI will help in achieving holistic sustainability of financial reporting of the companies across the globe.
-This is possible if more nations actively adopt IFRS considering it to the universal financial language.
+This is possible if more nations actively adopt IFRS considering it to be the universal financial language.